 Superfine New York

-Superfine!
-Art Fair was founded to bring down the barriers of the art world.
+Superfine Art Fair was founded to bring down the barriers of the art world.
 The concept was to have transparent prices, affordable pieces and a non-intimidating event that would encourage newcomers to view contemporary art.
-The idea proved so successful that there are now 6 different cities hosting Superfine!
-Art Fair: Chicago, Los Angeles, New York, San Francisco, Seattle and Washington.
+The idea proved so successful that there are now 6 different cities hosting Superfine Art Fair: Miami Beach, Los Angeles, New York, San Francisco, Seattle and Washington.
 New York has divided its show into three – (Wo)man, Myth, + Magik – instead of being a 5-day fair, so the experience remains intimate and comfortable for both exhibitors and visitors.
-Superfine!
-New York is an antidote to stuffy art fairs, and the 60 booths of art are both welcoming and budget friendly.
+Superfine New York is an antidote to stuffy art fairs, and the 60 booths of art are both welcoming and budget friendly.
 Pieces of contemporary art can be purchased from $100 upwards and so it’s an ideal place for collectors to start their portfolio.

 Alex Mitow shares his views!